jakubDoka/gogen/README.md

 //)
 ```

-Lets generate our function like usual
+Notice that template in dep annotation has to exist and you are actually using is as request, same as in gen block.
+Lets generate our function like usual:

 ```go
 /*gen(